 Introduction - Synonymy - Distribution - Description and Biology - Biology - Host Range - Selected References

 Amblyseius swirskii is a beneficial predatory mite endemic to the Eastern Mediterranean region.
-This species is considered a generalist predator, and readily consumes small soft-bodied pest species as well as pollen or plant exudates.
+This species is considered a generalist predator, and readily consumes small soft-bodied arthropod pest species as well as pollen or plant exudates.
 Amblyseius swirskii has attracted substantial interest as a biological control agent of mites, thrips and whiteflies in greenhouse and nursery crops and is currently reared and sold commercially in Europe and North America for this purpose.

 Figure 1.
 Adult Amblyseius swirskii feeding on thrips larvae.
 Photograph by Steven Arthurs, University of Florida.

 The multiple species synonyms in the Phytoseiidae are a result of identifications derived from single specimens, poorly defined morphological characters and lack of technical skills in phytoseiid taxonomy.

-Amblyseius swirskii is native to Israel, Italy, Cyprus, Turkey, Greece and Egypt, and can be found on various crops like apples, apricot, citrus, vegetables and cotton (EPPO 2013).
+Amblyseius swirskii is native to Israel, Italy, Cyprus, Turkey, Greece and Egypt, and can be found on various crops including apples, apricot, citrus, vegetables and cotton (EPPO 2013).
 In North America it was first released in 1983 for control of citrus pests in California.
 Since 2005, Amblyseius swirskii has been released or tested as a biological control agent in many European countries, as well as North America, North Africa, China, Japan and Argentina (Arthurs et al. 2009, Cedola and Polack 2011, EPPO 2013, Kade et al. 2011, Sato and Mochizuki 2011, Chen et al. 2011).
 Hence, in recent years, the range of Amblyseius swirskii may have expanded considerably in areas with suitable climatic conditions for its survival.

 Amblyseius swirskii belongs to the Phytoseiidae family, which are characterized by long legs, with the front pair pointing forward and relatively few hairs (< 20 pairs) on their back.
 The color of mites may vary from deep red to pale yellow depending on the prey items eaten.
 Mites feeding on thrips and whitefly are generally pale yellow to pale tan.